cp6/steam-profile-card/README.md

  with `X` being the steam profile you wanna get data for.

- These 3 calls create json files with formatted data which is what we use on the profile cards.
-Now you can go to `index.php?steamid=X` and youre good to go your profile cards is made.
+ These 3 calls create .json files with formatted data which is what we use on the profile cards.
+Now you can go to `index.php?steamid=X` and youre good to go, your profile cards is made.

  Technologies used: